jsbd10/portfolio/README.md

 # Portfolio
-Is my portfolio with other projects that I made, and my skills.
+This is my portfolio.
+There are academic projects and personal.
 Welcome!